Path integral approach to universal dynamics of reservoir computers: Numerical Calculation

-Contrary to this, for the Gamma class, higher-order statistics drastically change the attractor structures in the phase diagram.
-In this case, a finite variance of the reservoir states never indicates the appearance of dynamical states such as a chaotic attractor or limit cycle.
-Instead, reservoir states converge to a site-dependent fixed point throughout the regime with finite variance in Fig.~\ref{f:PD Gamma}~(c).
+In this case, reservoir states converge to a site-dependent fixed point throughout the regime with finite variance in Fig.~\ref{f:PD Gamma}~(c).
 Each reservoir state $\{r_i\}$ has a different value at this fixed point, depending on the site and the trial of $J_{ij}$.
 For this reason, we refer to such a phase as {\it random fixed point} phase.

-Furthermore, while the spectral radius of the connectivity matrix $J_{ij}$ affects the location of the phase boundary for the Gaussian network, such a correspondence does not seem to exist for the Gamma network (See (d) in Fig.~\ref{f:PD Gauss} and Fig.~\ref{f:PD Gamma}).
+Furthermore, while the spectral radius of the connectivity matrix $J_{ij}$ affects the location of the phase boundary for the Gaussian network, such a correspondence does not seem to exist for the Gamma network (see panel (d) in Fig.~\ref{f:PD Gauss} and Fig.~\ref{f:PD Gamma}).
+Instead, the boundaries' location appears along the contour of the Lyapunov exponent showed in (Fig.~\ref{f:PD Gamma}~(e)).

 As another example of networks with the contribution of higher-order statistics, let us consider the symmetrized Gamma network, a network with the connectivity matrix $J$ sampled from the symmetrized Gamma distribution parameterized as the mean $E[J_{ij}]=0$, the variance $V[J_{ij}]=J^2/N$ and the fourth cumulant $\ev{J_{ij}^4}_c=J^6/(J_0N)$.
 This distribution can be implemented by symmetrizing the Gamma distribution with the mean $E[J_{ij}]=J_0/N$ and the variance $V[J_{ij}]=J^2/N$.
 The components of $J$ in this network distribute symmetrically around the origin and the symmetrized Gamma distribution has non-negligible higher-order cumulants in $K(q)$.
 We show the numerical results of the phase diagram in the Fig.~\ref{f:PD s-Gamma}, where the vertical and horizontal axes are set to be $1/J$ and $J_0/J$.
 Fig.~\ref{f:PD s-Gamma}~(c) shows the ensemble median of the Lyapunov exponent with $N=500$ for 100 ensembles.
 The black line and the gray area are the same as in Fig.~\ref{f:PD Gauss}, respectively.